 What is the difference between a premium and a coinsurance?

-An insurance premium is an amount you’ll pay for your plan, usually monthly.
-You’ll need to continue paying this premium to keep your health policy active.
+You’ll pay an insurance premium for your plan, usually monthly.
+You must continue paying this premium to keep your health policy active.
 Coinsurance is a percentage of your bill you’ll spend with your insurance carrier.

 What is the difference between coinsurance and copays?